thedatabaseme/update_proxmox_vm/README.md

 - proxmox_api_host (Default pvehost1): Hostname of the Proxmox Server
 - proxmox_api_port: (Default 8006): Proxmox API Port (normally 8006)
 - boot_time: (Default 180): Sleep Time for VM to boot
-- vm_list: A List of VMs you want to patch.
-(Must be the same Name than in the Inventory File)
+- vm_list: A Dictionary of VMs you want to patch.
+(Must be the same Name than in the Inventory File).
+You can specify if a Snapshot should be taken after Patching is done. (see Examples in the Playbook)

 More Informations
 ------------